 Required Occurrence - An occurrence with an index less than or equal to XSD minOccurs.

 Required Property – A DFDL property that must have a value.
-The required properties for each schema component are listed in.
+The required properties for each schema component are listed in Appendix G: Property Precedence.

 Resolved Set of Annotations - When DFDL annotations appear on

+a simple type definition and the base simple type it references (recursively, if the base simple type also references another base simple type)

+an element reference and the global element declaration it references, and any simple type definition it references.

+an element declaration and the simple type definition it references.

+a group reference and the global group definition it references

-then they are combined, and the resulting set of annotations is referred to as the resolved set of annotations for the schema component.
+They are combined, and the resulting set of annotations is referred to as the resolved set of annotations for the schema component.

 SBCS - See Single Byte Character Set